-The Governing Body delegates the day to day organisation and liason to the SENDCOs who works in conjunction with the Head Teacher and reports to the Governing Body on a regular basis.
-The SEND Governor visits school regularly to support and challenge the SENDCOs regarding provision and progress of SEND pupils and to ensure statutory obligations are being met.
+The Governing Body delegates the day to day organisation and liason to the SENCOs who work in conjunction with the Head Teacher and reports to the Governing Body on a regular basis.
+The SEND Governor visits school regularly to support and challenge the SENCOs regarding provision and progress of SEND pupils and to ensure statutory obligations are being met.